run

 Below is only visible and available when running from a workspace root.

-: Limit execution to specific project types if executing from workspace.
+-l, --list: List all projects associated with the workspace command.
+(Optional)-p, --project-name: Execute the command on specified projects.
+Defaults to all projects in the current directory.
+(Optional)-t, --type: Limit execution to specific project types if executing from workspace.
 (Optional) To get a detailed help on the above commands execute:

-algokit project run {name_of_your_command} --help
+algokit project run {name_of_your_command} --helpExamples

 Assume you have a default workspace with the following structure:

-my_workspace├── .algokit.toml├── projects│ ├── project1│ │ └── .algokit.toml│ └── project2│ └── .algokit.toml
+my_workspace├── .algokit.toml├── projects│ ├── project1│ │ └── .algokit.toml│ └── project2│ └── .algokit.tomlThe workspace configuration file is defined as follows:

-1## ... other non [project.run] related metadata2[project]3type = 'workspace'4projects_root_path = 'projects'5## ... other non [project.run] related metadata
+1## ... other non [project.run] related metadata2[project]3type = 'workspace'4projects_root_path = 'projects'5## ... other non [project.run] related metadataStandalone configuration files are defined as follows:

 1## ... other non [project.run] related metadata2